EvanKomp/aide/docs/component_specification.md

 ---

 ## 7. Runner
 Defines multiple rounds, handles saving to database, logging, and monitoring.
-Should be subclassed to
+Should be subclassed to define a specific campaign eg. from a paper.
 ### `Runner`
 - `__init__(self, config: Dict, overwrite: bool=False)`: Initialize with a configuration dictionary.
 Sets steps
 - `get_status(self) -> str`: Return the status of the campaign, eg. which round we are on and whether it is complete.